noararazzak/Research_v2_CRA_HMDA/README.md

 https://www.ffiec.gov/cra/craflatfiles.htm

 2. Unzip the folders and store the files in specific year folders named 2011, 2012 etc. depending on the year.
-The year folders should be stored in a folder named "Raw_Data_CRA".
+The year folders should be stored in a folder named "raw_data_CRA".

 3. Files between 2003 and 2015: